Commissioner of Official Languages - Biographical notes

 Raymond Théberge took office as Commissioner of Official Languages on January 29, 2018.

 He spent a large part of his career at the Collège universitaire de Saint-Boniface (1985–1995 and 1997–2003), where he was director of the research centre, a professor in the faculty of education and then dean of education.
-From 2001 to 2007, he was an associate professor at Université Laval in Québec City, and in 2012, he was appointed president and vice-chancellor of the Université de Moncton.
+In 2012, he was appointed president and vice-chancellor of the Université de Moncton.

-He is the author of twenty peer-reviewed publications, three books, one bibliography and forty-five research projects, which reflect his interest in official language minority communities.
+He is the author of numerous peer-reviewed publications, three books and a bibliography, and has completed many research projects, which reflect his interest in official language minority communities.
 He wrote a book called Demain, la francophonie en milieu minoritaire? about the future of French-speaking minority communities and an article entitled “Le développement culturel des communautés francophones de l’Ouest : Vers un plan d’action” about the cultural development of French-speaking communities in Western Canada.

 A brief look at our former commissioners of official languages